keanehauck/keanehauck.github.io/collections/_posts/2026-01-31-planet-survival.md

 ### 7. Neptune

 Not looking too good so far.
 Neptune has the strongest winds (2,200 km/h) and largest storms of any planet in the solar system.
 The good news is that gravity is only about 1.1g, which means we can still theoretically fly a plane.
 The bad news is that we don't know of any potential plane wing material strong enough to withstand these atmospheric conditions.
 Winds on Saturn are almost as fast as Neptunes, but Saturn's storms and cloud patterns are much less volatile.
+Neptune storms have constantly-shifting wind patterns which make flying much more difficult.
 Our plane will get torn apart within minutes of trying to exist in such extreme storm conditions.

 ![neptune](/images/posts/planet-survival/neptune.png)

 ### 8. Jupiter

 We're dead.
 Not only does Jupiter have immense storms with [lightning as strong as atomic bombs](https://web.archive.org/web/20111008010724/http://www.nasa.gov/vision/universe/solarsystem/galileo_end.html) that strikes around [four times per second in some thunderheads](https://www.jpl.nasa.gov/news/juno-solves-39-year-old-mystery-of-jupiter-lightning/), but the gravity is 2.4g: our plane isn't staying in the air.
-The only possible solution is to try and add massive jet engines to our Lockheed to try and offset the massive gravity differential.
+The only possible solution is to try and add massive jet engines to our Lockheed to try and offset the massive differential.
 Oh, did I also mention the constant bombardment of extremely lethal radiation?
 Teleporting to the atmosphere of Jupiter would result in our contraption being immediately shredded by unbelievably turbulent winds, blasted by giga-lightning, and rapidly pulled to crush depths, probably in that order.

 ![jupiter](/images/posts/planet-survival/jupiter.png)